 What elements should a successful LOI include?

 Successful LOIs provide a clear, concise, and compelling case for how and why the proposed research will contribute to improving population health and racial equity.
 Letter of intent narratives should adhere to the template provided in the RWJF Application & Review system, addressing the overarching rationale for the project, describing implications for findings, and providing an overview of the research approach and activities.
-Applicants must also provided convincing responses to specific questions about the potential contribution of the research to advancing racial equity, the genesis of the study, and the composition of the project team in a designated section of the application.
+Applicants must also provide convincing responses to specific questions about the potential contribution of the research to advancing racial equity, the genesis of the study, and the composition of the project team in a designated section of the application.

 Detailed guidance for developing a competitive LOI is provided in our Letter of Intent Applicant Guide.

 What are primary vs. secondary outcomes?

-Primary outcomes are outcomes that are expected to change - either direclty or indirectly, as result of the intervention - and which your evaluation is designed to detect.
+Primary outcomes are outcomes that are expected to change - either directly or indirectly, as result of the intervention - and which your evaluation is designed to detect.
 At least one of the primary outcomes must be a novel or meaningful outcome related to health or racial equity.
 Secondary outcomes are those more exploratory in nature, or for which effects may be too small to detect from your sample, but which are still of interest and/or valuable to assess.
 Secondary outcomes may be used to inform hypotheses or theories, or aid in interpretations of findings.

 What are acceptable health outcomes?